-- RG 000.7 We recognise the benefits that CDIs provide to foreign companies, by giving them access to Australian exchange markets, and to investors, by giving them better access to investment opportunities in foreign companies. - RG 000.8 We aim to facilitate offers of CDIs over shares in a foreign company that are quoted on an Australian exchange market, provided the disclosure requirements under the Corporations Act for offers of shares are complied with. - RG 000.9 While CDIs have been a feature of Australian exchange markets since the mid-1990s, there is uncertainty as to how offers of CDIs over foreign shares are regulated under the Corporations Act, particularly given that depositary interests are not defined, or referred to, in the Corporations Act.
-This has resulted in different views being adopted in the market. - RG 000.10 In particular, there are differing views in the market about how CDIs are characterised (i.e. as securities, derivatives or warrants), which disclosure regime applies to offers of CDIs (i.e. Ch 6D or Pt 7.9 of the Corporations Act) and who offers and issues CDIs (i.e. the foreign company or the depositary nominee). - RG 000.11 Our approach to regulating offers of CDIs involves 'looking through' the CDI to the underlying foreign share, so that offers of CDIs are regulated under the Corporations Act in the same way that offers of the underlying shares would be regulated.
+- RG 253.7 We recognise the benefits that CDIs provide to: - (a) foreign companies-by giving them access to Australian financial markets; and - (b) investors-by giving them better access to investment opportunities in foreign companies. - RG 253.8 We aim to facilitate offers of CDIs over underlying foreign securities that are quoted on Australian financial markets, provided the disclosure requirements under the Corporations Act for offers of securities are complied with. - RG 253.9 While CDIs have been a feature of Australian financial markets since the mid-1990s, there is uncertainty as to how offers of CDIs over underlying foreign securities are regulated under the Corporations Act, particularly given that depository interests are not defined or referred to in the Corporations Act.
+This has resulted in different views being adopted in the market. - RG 253.10 In particular, there are differing views in the market about how CDIs are characterised, which disclosure regime applies to offers of CDIs (i.e. Ch 6D or Pt 7.9 of the Corporations Act) and who offers and issues CDIs (i.e. the foreign company or the depository nominee). - RG 253.11 Our approach to regulating offers of CDIs involves 'looking through' the CDI to the underlying foreign security, so that offers of CDIs are regulated under the Corporations Act in the same way that offers of the underlying foreign securities would be regulated.